xnau/pardibee/readme.txt

 3. Import CSV File: page where CSV files can be imported, includes detailed instructions and a blank spreadsheet download

 == Changelog ==

+PLEASE NOTE: Version 1.9.7 is a major upgrade for Participants Database.
+Please make sure you have a current WordPress backup before you upgrade Participants Database.

+= 1.9.7 =
+* UI improvements: Manage Database Fields page, List Participants page
+* New field types: Heading, String Combine, Media Embed, Shortcode
+* Relative Date field defaults like "current_date"
+* Code optimizations
+* Numerous bug fixes

+= 1.9.6.9 =
+* added Greek translation files

+= 1.9.6.8 =
+* fixed issue with settings loss on session failure

+= 1.9.6.7 =
+* fixed bug with quotes around filter string in list shortcode
+* attempt to avoid conflicts with other plugins initializing sessions

+= 1.9.6.6 =
+* fixed issue with CSV export page when matching field has been deleted
+* fixed issue with session incompatibilities with some other plugins

 = 1.9.6.5 =
 * fixed issue with the use of the search_fields attribute in the list shortcode